bzinkan/Civix/docs/ecs-migrations.md

 - `ecs:ListTasks` (optional, for troubleshooting)
 - `iam:PassRole` for the task execution role and task role

+### CloudWatch Logs prerequisites

+The task definition uses the `awslogs` log driver.
+Make sure the log group exists and the execution role can create it (see `docs/ecs-logging.md`).

 ## Run a one-off migration task

 1. **Find the current task definition revision used by the service.**